Carrion (comics): Malcolm McBride

-Many years later, Spider-Man learned from the High Evolutionary that Warren had not achieved cloning but had instead created a genetic virus that could transform existing human beings into what seemed to be genetic duplicates of other people.
-This left Spider-Man wondering "What about Carrion?"
-Peter Parker searched Miles Warren's old lab and found a journal that seemingly answered many questions, though many years later the Evolutionary would cast further doubt on this.
-Parker was followed by his university research student rival Malcolm McBride who discovered a test tube containing a strange substance.
-When examining it, McBride discovered it was an advanced genetic creation that when exposed to air grew rapidly and consumed him, turning him into a second incarnation of Carrion, complete with all the knowledge and powers that the original had displayed.
-The new Carrion attacked Spider-Man, picking up his predecessor's cause.
+Many years later, Spider-Man learns from the High Evolutionary that Miles Warren had not achieved cloning but had instead created a genetic virus that could transform humans into genetic duplicates of other people.
+Spider-Man searches through Warren's laboratory and is followed by his university research student rival Malcolm McBride, who discovers a test tube containing a strange substance.
+The substance consumes McBride, turning him into a second incarnation of Carrion who possesses the knowledge and powers of the first Carrion.

-Initially, Carrion believed himself to be another clone of Warren but slowly found McBride's memories and personality trying to reassert itself.
-Carrion would fight against Spider-Man on several occasions.
-Carrion joined forces with the Hobgoblin against Spider-Man and sacrificed himself to save the mother of Malcolm McBride.
-Carrion turned up alive again, and teamed up with Carnage, Doppelganger, Demogoblin and Shriek on the killing spree Maximum Carnage across New York City.
-The mentally unstable Shriek started looking upon Carrion and the others as her and Carnage's "sons".
-The villains were defeated and confined to the Ravencroft mental institution.
-Later Shriek escaped and freed Carrion.
-She tried to dominate Carrion even further and encouraged him to destroy all aspects of McBride's life.
-However, when they confronted Spider-Man in the McBride household, McBride's mother was able to reach her son's true identity.
-Mrs. McBride and Shriek fought over who was the true mother.
-Malcolm/Carrion was driven to despair by this and tried to turn the Carrion virus upon himself.
-In a moment of compassion, Shriek cured him of the virus.
-Malcolm McBride returned to Ravencroft.
+Initially, Carrion believes himself to be another clone of Warren, but McBride's memories and personality begin resurfacing in his mind.
+Carrion joins forces with the Hobgoblin against Spider-Man and later sacrifices himself to save McBride's mother.
+Carrion turns up alive again, and works with Carnage, Doppelganger, Demogoblin, and Shriek on a killing spree across New York City.
+The mentally unstable Shriek begins viewing Carrion and the others as her and Carnage's "sons".
+The villains are defeated and confined to the Ravencroft mental institution.

-Later the mysterious Judas Traveller invaded Ravencroft and briefly transformed McBride back into Carrion during an encounter with Spider-Man.
-However in the end McBride was transformed back by Traveller and all his memories of Peter Parker as Spider-Man were wiped.
-Subsequently, it was revealed that many of the powers displayed by Traveller were illusions, so it remains unclear what happened.
+Shriek attempts to dominate Carrion even further and encourages him to destroy all aspects of Malcolm McBride's life.
+However, McBride's mother is able to reach her son's true identity.
+Carrion is driven to despair and attempts to turn the Carrion virus upon himself, only to be cured by Shriek.
+McBride is returned to Ravencroft.